pingcap/docs/reference/tools/user-guide.md

 #### CDC (Beta, under development, ETA May/June 2020 with TiDB 4.0)

-[CDC](/reference/tools/ticdc/overview.md) (Change Data Capture) is a system that collects changelog for key value pairs in TiKV and outputs to downstream systems in transactional order.
+[CDC](/reference/tools/ticdc/overview.md) (Change Data Capture) is a system that collects changelog for key value pairs in TiKV and outputs to downstream systems in row changed order.

 - Input/Output:
     - Input: TiDB Cluster